BeeKeeperAI/EscrowAI-Sample-Validation-Template/example/covid-notebook/README.md

 # Set the SAS_URL environment variable and start Jupyter
 SAS_URL='your_sas_url_here' jupyter notebook
 ```
-Then open `app.ipynb` in your browser and run the cells interactively.
+Then open `app.ipynb` in your browser and run the cells interactively and ensure you see no errors.
+See [Jupyter's documentation](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Running%20Code.html) for more details on running notebook cells.

 #### Option 2: Using run.sh
 This method converts the notebook to a Python script and executes it: